 The location of your holiday accommodation can make or break your experience.
 In Rome, staying in a hotel bang in the historic city centre always turns out to be more expensive.
 If you can find a suitable place within your budget and if you like being in the centre of all the action, by all means go for it.
 However, if the cost is a concern, pick a place close to or just bordering the city centre.
 That way, not only do you pay a little lesser for your hotel or hostel, but you are still close enough to all the main attractions and are able to avoid the crowd when you come back to the hotel at night.
 Look out for accommodation in the area called Rione Monti in Rome, from where most of the attractions are within walkable distance while still being located close to Rome’s central train station.
 We stayed in a small B&B here, only a few minutes walk away from the Colosseum, but still cut off from the mad rush.
-To give your hunt for the right accommodation a headstart, here is a great list of the best hostels in Rome for all kinds of travellers.
+To give your hunt for the right accommodation a head start, here is a great list of the best hostels in Rome for all kinds of travellers.

 Rome Travel Tip #8 – Watch out for tourist scams/traps